wandyezj/wandyezj.github.io/docs/_posts/2023-07-18-incomplete-education.md

 We often consider 'education' to be confined to the formal education we receive in school.

+Yet, there is always more to know.

 School provides a structure to approach learning, a jumping off point to learn on our own.

-Yet, there is always more to know.

 Formal education does not provide us with all the specific skills and knowledge we need throughout our lives - such a task is likely impossible.

-We are lucky if we know enough to make a reasonable decisions in our complex world.
+We are lucky if we know enough to reach reasonable decisions in our complex world.

 Our education is always incomplete, rarely do we know all we could.